Skip to Main Content

 Getting Started

-• If you haven't already made a connection to that folder in ArcGIS, from your main screen, navigate to your Catalog, by default, ArcGIS places it on the right of the screen.
-If you don't have it, you can add it from the Windows menu at the top toolbar.
+• In ArcGIS Pro, navigate to Catalog, by default, ArcGIS opens it in the pane on the right side of your screen.
+If you don't have it, you can add it from the View menu at the top toolbar.

-• In Catalog, right-click on Folder Connections and choose 'Connect to Folder'.
+• In Catalog, right-click on Folders and choose 'Add Folder Connection'.
 Maneuver to the folder that you have put these items in and click OK.

 Shapefiles contain information on the location, shape and qualities of geographic features.
 This can be points, lines, or polygons.
-In our case, it's the counties, towns and villages, so polygon data.
-The file has instructions on how the polygons are shaped and where they are located on the map, but also can contain attribute tables that have additional information on these polygons such as the name of the area they represent, and sometimes other information about demographics, climate data, population, etc.
+In the case of these files, it's the counties, towns and villages, so polygon data.
+The file has instructions on how the polygons are shaped and where they are located on the map, but also can contain attribute tables that have additional information on these polygons such as the name of the area they represent, and sometimes other information about demographics, climate data, population, etc. When you drag them onto the canvas, they become Layers.

-• The items will appear in the Table of Contents window on the left, and the canvas in the middle will display these layers.
+• The layers will appear in the Contents window on the left, and the canvas in the middle will display these layers.
 ArcGIS will just use random colors by default.

-• Click on the Counties layer and drag it to the top of the Table of Contents.
+• Click on the Counties layer and drag it to the top of the Drawing Order

-This results in a map where the county shapes have a thick border so they are visible over the cities and towns.
+This results in a map where the County shapes have a thick border so they are visible over the Cities and Towns, and the Villages are a different color from the Cities and Towns.
 Play with the options to come up with whatever color and outline combination create a map that will be a good backdrop for your data.

 Creating a Group Layer